 Their jaws dropped.
 They stared at me with eyes wide open.
-Just like the time I told them that there will be sex in heaven.
+Just like the time I told them that there will be sex in heaven and the new earth.

 It was not unusual for us to have brain-bending and mind-blowing moments our meetups with The Thinkery.
 This time, though, an audible, synchronous gasp filled the air outside the coffee house, where a few of us gathered after we closed down the place and resisted bringing the conversation to an end.
 What caused the gasp?
 I asserted that jealousy is love.

 Earlier in the discussion, someone mentioned that he was burdened by jealousy.
 Indeed, jealousy is widely regarded as a negative trait, one that implies a flaw ranging anywhere from insecurity to psychotic possessiveness.
 (Often, it’s used to express envy, another negative trait.)
 Yet, the Bible names jealousy as an attribute of a perfect God.

 Shortly after I blurted out that jealousy is love, we had to wrap up the conversation.
 We planned to pick up where we left off the next week.
 I went home and gleefully researched the etymology of jealous.
 ‘Cause I’m a word nerd.

 You shall not worship any other god, for the Lord, whose name is Jealous, is a jealous God.
 (Exodus 34:14)

 The Hebrew word that is translated into English as jealous is qanna’, which means “not bearing any rival”.
 That’s not surprising, but it doesn’t tell us anything about the motivation.
 There’s still room for insecurity and psychosis.